Infection of the liver is known as Hepatitis.

 - People who inject drugs

-- Household and sexual contacts of people with chronic HBV infection
+- Household and sexual contact of people with chronic HBV infection

 - People with multiple sexual partners